Analogbird/route.ninja/README.md

 The best -and easiest- way to manage your routes in your Nodejs &amp; Express applications.

 `
-You can cut to chase and take a look at the test application (in the test directory) `
+You can cut to the chase and take a look at the test application (in the test directory) `